UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian_tuning.md

 Another possibility is to review the `SLURM` log (all SLURM log files emit memory statistice) and look for maximum resident memory at the end of the log file.
 When job is running it's possible to log in to the node the job is running on and run tools like `top` or `htop` and look at memory usage for your application.
+See also our page on {ref}`choosing-memory-settings`.

 Just requesting far too much memory is a waste of resources.
 We advise spending some time to get a handle of this threshold value